 Now how does FX compare to DX?

-- Scalability – due to the large size of the sensor, FX format allows two different configurations: one with lots of resolution (Nikon D3x) and one with better sensitivity and speed (Nikon D3s) for different needs.
-For example, landscape and fashion photographers need large print sizes and would therefore want more resolution, while wildlife and sports photographers need the speed and low amounts of noise in dim environments.
+- Scalability – due to the large size of the sensor, FX format allows two different configurations: one with lots of resolution (Nikon D850) and one with better sensitivity and speed (Nikon D5) for different needs.
+For example, landscape and fashion photographers need large print sizes and would want more resolution, while wildlife and sports photographers need the capabilities of a fast-action camera like the Nikon D5.

 - Higher sensitivity and lower noise – as I have pointed out above, pixel size plays a significant role in sensitivity levels of the camera, along with controlling noise levels at high ISOs.
 For example, Nikon D700 (FX) has a similar number of pixels as Nikon D90/D300s (DX) and yet the pixels on the D700 are much bigger in size than on D90/D300s.
 So, if you were to compare ISO 800 on these cameras, the Nikon D700 image would look much cleaner compared to Nikon D90/D300s.